Alpine Tour | Tödi with Mountain Guide

 • With up to 2 guests per mountain guide.

-• Tödi east face over the GrünhornCombined tour with a few climbs in the 4th degree.
+• Tödi East Face over the GrünhornCombined tour with a few climbing sections in the 4th degree.
 The strong recession of the glacier makes this tour more and more a climbing tour.

 • quite difficult to difficult (ZS to S), 10m in IV grade climbing